Eli-Chandler/PlaywrightGPTTest/docs.md

 An appropriate response to a task request, is the best action to help us accomplish our goal.

 #### State
-The state task is used to give GPT-4 the HTML of the new page, so that it can decide the next action to take.
+The state task is used to give GPT-4 the HTML of the new page, so that it can decide the next action to take. only the most recent state will be provided

 ```json
 {